-The number of bank and public holidays may vary each year, where this does happen, our annual leave entitlements will remain unchanged.
-Despite the number of bank holidays in one leave year (1 April - 31 March), the basic annual leave entitlement will remain at your contractual entitlement.
+The number of bank and public holidays may vary each holiday year between April and March dependant on where the Easter bank Holidays fall.
+Where this does happen, your annual leave entitlements will remain unchanged.
 Over the period of two years, bank holidays will balance equally as one year there is one less bank holiday and the following year there is an additional day.